wamp-proto/wamp-proto/rfc/text/advanced/ap_50_protected_payload_mode.md

 and *Brokers* (`role := "broker"`) via

 {align="left"}
-HELLO.Details.roles.<role>.features.payload_transparency|bool := true
+HELLO.Details.roles.<role>.features.protected_payload_mode|bool := true

-Payload Transparency can work only if all three nodes (*Caller*, *Dealer*, *Callee* or *Publisher*, *Broker*, *Subscriber*) support and announced this feature.
+Protected Payload Mode can work only if all three nodes (*Caller*, *Dealer*, *Callee* or *Publisher*, *Broker*, *Subscriber*) support and announced this feature.

-Cases where *Caller* sends `CALL` message with `transparent payload` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where *Caller* sends `CALL` message with `protected payload` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.

-Cases where *Caller* sends `CALL` message with `transparent payload` to *Dealer*, that did not announce transparent payload support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where *Caller* sends `CALL` message with `protected payload` to *Dealer*, that did not announce protected payload support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.

-Cases where *Caller* sends `CALL` message with `transparent payload` to the *Dealer* that supports this feature, which then must be routed to the *Callee* which doesn't support `transparent payload` MUST be treated as *APPLICATION ERRORS* and *Dealer* MUST respond to *Caller* with `wamp.error.feature_not_supported` error message.
+Cases where *Caller* sends `CALL` message with `protected payload` to the *Dealer* that supports this feature, which then must be routed to the *Callee* which doesn't support `protected payload` MUST be treated as *APPLICATION ERRORS* and *Dealer* MUST respond to *Caller* with `wamp.error.feature_not_supported` error message.

-Cases where *Publisher* sends `PUBLISH` message with `transparent payload` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where *Publisher* sends `PUBLISH` message with `protected payload` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.

-Cases where *Publisher* sends `PUBLISH` message with `transparent payload` to *Broker*, that did not announce transparent payload support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where *Publisher* sends `PUBLISH` message with `protected payload` to *Broker*, that did not announce protected payload support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.

-Cases where *Publisher* sends `PUBLISH` message with `transparent payload` to the *Broker* that supports this feature, which then must be routed to the *Subscriber* which doesn't support `transparent payload` cannot be recognized at the protocol level due to asynchronous message processing and must be covered at *Subscriber* side.
+Cases where *Publisher* sends `PUBLISH` message with `protected payload` to the *Broker* that supports this feature, which then must be routed to the *Subscriber* which doesn't support `protected payload` cannot be recognized at the protocol level due to asynchronous message processing and must be covered at *Subscriber* side.

+Cases where *Callee* sends `YIELD` message with `protected payload` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.

+Cases where *Callee* sends `YIELD` message with `protected payload` to *Dealer*, that did not announce protected payload support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.

+Cases where *Callee* sends `YIELD` message with `protected payload` to the *Dealer* that supports this feature, which then must be routed to the *Caller* which doesn't support `protected payload` MUST be treated as *APPLICATION ERRORS* and *Dealer* MUST respond to *Callee* with `wamp.error.feature_not_supported` error message.

 **Message attributes**

-For this feature to be in use, `CALL` and `PUBLISH` messages options are extended with additional attributes.
+For this feature to be in use, `CALL`, `PUBLISH` and `YIELD` messages options are extended with additional attributes.
-This attributes then are passed as is within `INVOCATION` and `EVENT` messages.
+This attributes then are passed as is within `INVOCATION`, `EVENT` and `RESULT` messages respectively.

 {align="left"}
         CALL.Options.enc_serializer|string